customer rating (227 votes) ?

 Top 10 Reasons to Get a Medicare Supplement Plan

-Some Medicare policies, such as Medigap plans, are sold privately to give you a range of choices for your health coverage needs.
-Original Medicare, the health coverage you can get when you turn 65 or have a qualifying disability, consists of Medicare Part...
+Medicare Supplement (Medigap) plans are sold privately to give you a range of choices for your health coverage needs.
+Medicare Supplement plans help pay Medicare Part A and Part B costs Original Medicare, the health coverage you can get when you turn 65 or...
 Read more

 How to Avoid the Medicare Prescription Drug Coverage Gap, or “Donut Hole”

 Most Medicare Part D stand-alone and Medicare Advantage prescription drug plans include a coverage gap in Part D benefits, also known as the Medicare “donut hole.”
 During this gap in prescription drug coverage, beneficiaries may have to pay a larger...
 Read more

 If you review your Medicare Summary Notices, you may see that the "Amount Charged" by your Medicare provider may not be the same amount as the "Medicare Approved" charge.
 This is because Medicare only approves the amount listed in the Medicare fee schedule...
 Read more

 One of the main factors in determining which Medicare Supplement (Medigap) policy is right for you is the monthly premium amount, especially if you are on a budget.
 The monthly premium will depend on the type of Medigap plan you choose (Plan A, B, C, etc.)...
 Read more

 Customer reviews of Pamela

 If I could write a scenario of a wonderful experience with a representative from any company...the experience with Pamela would be at the top of my list.
 I wish I could have recorded our conversation so I could play it back in my not so good times...It would put a smile on my face.
 A BIG Thanks